AmanaAkterKona/scholar-stream-server/README.md

 Payment Gateway: Stripe

-Security: CORS, Dotenv, JSON Web Tokens
+Security: CORS, Dotenv, JSON Web Tokens (JWT)

 ✨ Features & Functionalities
 1. 🔐 Security & Middleware
-Firebase Verification: Protiti secure request-er khetre Firebase token verify kora hoy.
+Firebase Verification: Every secure request is validated using Firebase ID tokens to ensure user authenticity.

-Role-Based Access (RBAC): Admin ar Moderator-der jonno alada access control system ache.
+Role-Based Access Control (RBAC): Dedicated access levels for Admin, Moderator, and Student to protect sensitive endpoints.

 2. 👥 User Management
-Automatically user details store kora (default role: student).
+Auto-Registration: Automatically stores user details in the database upon their first login (default role: student).

-Admin dashboard theke user role change ba delete korar sujog.
+Administrative Control: Admins can manage user roles (promote to Moderator/Admin) or remove users via the dashboard.

 3. 🎓 Scholarship System
-Advanced Search: Scholarship-er naam, university, ba degree diye search kora jay.
+Advanced Search: Search scholarships by name, university, or degree.

-Filtering: Category ar country onujayi filter korar options.

-Full CRUD: Admin scholarship add, update, ba delete korte pare.
+Dynamic Filtering: Filter results based on scholarship category and university country.

+Full CRUD: Admins have full control to Create, Read, Update, and Delete scholarship listings.

 4. 📝 Application & Review
-Students scholarship-er jonno apply korte pare.

-Review system jekhane student-ra rating ar comment korte pare (Publicly viewable).
+Scholarship Applications: Students can apply for scholarships after completing the required fee payment.

+Review System: Allows students to leave ratings and comments on scholarships, which are viewable by the public.

 5. 💳 Payment Integration
-Stripe Checkout: Secure payment processing system.
+Stripe Checkout: A secure, industry-standard payment processing system.

-Auto-Save: Payment successful hole application automatic database-e save hoye jay.

-🚦 API Endpoints (Quick Overview)
-Method	Endpoint	Access	Description
-POST	/users	Public	Create new user
-GET	/scholarships	Public	Get all scholarships (Search/Filter) POST	/create-checkout-session	Private	Initiate Stripe payment PATCH	/payment-success	Private	Verify & Save application after payment GET	/applications	Admin/Mod	View all scholarship applications DELETE	/reviews/:id	Owner/Admin	Remove a review
+Automated Workflow: Upon successful payment, the application data is automatically validated and saved to the database.

+🚦 API Endpoints (Quick Overview)MethodEndpointAccessDescriptionPOST/usersPublicRegisters or updates user infoGET/scholarshipsPublicFetches all scholarships (Supports Search/Filter)POST/create-checkout-sessionPrivateInitializes a Stripe payment sessionPATCH/payment-successPrivateVerifies transaction and saves the applicationGET/applicationsAdmin/ModRetrieves all scholarship applicationsDELETE/reviews/:idOwner/AdminDeletes a specific review

 ⚙️ Environment Variables Setup
-Root directory-te ekta .env file toiri koro:
+Create a .env file in the root directory and add the following:

 Code snippet